Student court: Adjudication Committee

 The Adjudication Committee's functions were to adjudicate disputes within the Union, interpret the Union's Constitution and hear appeals arising from disciplinary actions.

 During its three-year existence, the Adjudication Committee made two reported decisions.
 In Re Yale-NUS College Students [2014] NUSSU AC 2, it decided by a 5-2 majority that, as a matter of constitutional interpretation, Yale-NUS College students were not Union members.
 One dissenting panel member wrote that "YNC students should be integrated into the Union so as to prevent segregation of the student populace".

 The Adjudication Committee was abolished in January 2016 "because its roles and responsibilities are redundant".
 In October 2018, NUSSU invited applications to join the Adjudication Committee.

 Council

 Since January 2016, the judicial power of the Union has been vested in the Council, together with the Union's legislative power and executive authority.

 Union Election Committee

 The Union Election Committee has the power to adjudicate all disputes raised by candidates in the Executive Committee Elections or by constituent clubs' election committees.

 Student courts in the United States

+In the United States, the student court at universities are most often called a Judicial Council, or Residence Hall Judiciary, for students living on campus.